Flagodna-Developer/fastiquran/docs/terms-of-use.md

 ## 6. 🏛️ Governing Law

-- These Terms shall be governed by and construed in accordance with the laws of [Your Country/State], without regard to its conflict of law provisions.
+- These Terms shall be governed by and construed in accordance with the laws of [Indonesia], without regard to its conflict of law provisions.

 ## 7. ❗ Termination